Aneeshass/teams-clone/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Welcome to my Teams clone
 This is a multiuser video calling app with features such as screen sharing, recoding and chatting, along with other basic features.
+This project is made following the agile methodology that allows us to response and adapt to changes efficiently.
 ![main page](screenshots/ss1.png)
 This project is deployed on heroku at: https://macrohard-solo.herokuapp.com/
 # Technologies and Tools: